markproy/bird-classification-workshop/docs/lab5-deeplens-detect-and-classify.md

 There are two ways that you can find out what bird species was identified:

 1. Review the logs for the `IdentifySpeciesAndNotify` Lambda function.
-2. Use the AWS IoT console.  **ensure IoT permissions in user's IAM policy.**
+2. Use the AWS IoT console.

-Let's look at the detailed steps.

-#### Reviewing Lambda logs for species
+#### Option 1 - Reviewing Lambda logs for species

 Go to the AWS Lambda console and select the `IdentifySpeciesAndNotify` function.
 Click on the `Monitoring` tab.
 Click on the `View logs in CloudWatch` button on the upper right corner of the screen above the metrics charts.